covcom/205CDE/03 Introduction to HTML5/README.md

     </ul>
 ```

-View the list in browser.
+View the list in the browser.

 The `ul` element describes an unordered list.
 It contains three list items (denoted by `li` elements).

 See what happens, when you change the list type to ordered list (`ol`).

 Next, try a definition list.
-Add the following piece of code into the very end of the document, right before the `</article>` end tag:
+Add the following piece of code at the very end of the document, right before the `</article>` end tag:

 ```html
     <p>There are two types of memory:</p>